Rhoxio/Aram-Pro/README.md

 ## Currently Working On

-### Setting Up Analytics and Suggestions for Champion Matchups
+### Setting Up Analytics and Suggestions for Champion Matchups (ARAM Buster Backend Dependencies)

 There are some clear-cut goals that will need to be accomlished before ARAM Buster (working title) is fully ready to start accepting requests for simple match analytics.
 The goal of the feature is to provide users with a utility that helps them make better decisions baed upon their matchup.
 General weaknesses, like sustain being strong against poke teams but weak against initiation, will be taken in to account.